plasne/ADFHDIPIG-pipeline/SftpReset/README.md

 * input - This is the file containing the other parameters, most notably the credentials to get to the SFTP site.

 * output - This is the folder that will be created for the files output from the MapReduce activity.
 There won't actually be any data, but you must have this folder specified such that it can be created or the job will fail.
-Because this folder will need to be created on every run you must have a timeslice in the name so the output must be in a format that can be parsed by the Java DataTimeFromatter.
+Because this folder will need to be created on every run you must have a timeslice in the name so the output must be in a format that can be parsed by the Java DataTimeFormatter.
 For example, you must use single quotes around any literals.

 * local - For some reason I could never determine, the Map and Reduce classes cannot be found by setJarByClass when running local and cannot be found by setJar when running remote (actually this second one is because the file is renamed on import), so flagging it local or not changes the logic on how the JAR is referenced.